PaulRosset/refined-gitlab-canal/README.md

 - `sort-WIP-state` - Sort the (Work in progress) state by letting them on the bottom.
 - `replaceMrUrl` - This is a special use case, but basically, it replace an url in a merge request to under the form `https://host.com/nameofthebranch/index.html`
 - `copyMR` - Permit to copy quickly the MR number of the Merge request panel
+- `displayRecordBundleSize` - In our CI, we are getting the bundlesize of the our current build, this feature is here to display the size of the build.

 # Disable features